jcoppieters/cody/README.md

 ## Getting Started

+By following these steps you will be running your own CMS system in no time.
+If any of the steps do not work for you, please report this as an issue on this github repository and we will look into it as soon as possible!

 * Install [nodejs](http://nodejs.org/download/) and [mysql](http://dev.mysql.com/downloads/mysql/)
 * Create a new directory for your cms and navigate to it (in unix):